September 1st, Year of our Fair Lord 10, Central City, Capital Mansion

 Baton waited for a painful moment of failed replies.
 At last, a hand reached up and gripped his sleeve.
 Baton fought his disgust and fear, and let it.

-Steeling himself, the Fair Lord explained with due gravity, “My people should honor you for believing in us.
-Long ago, to fight those of us who… involved ourselves, the lost gods would send one like you to be born—different, a paradox, holy.”
+Steeling himself, the Fair Lord explained with due gravity.
+“My people should honor you for believing in us.
+Long ago, to fight those of us who… involved ourselves, the gods would send one like you to be born… different, a paradox they couldn’t understand, holy.”

 The godsend could only mouth the last word in disbelief.
 Then, all over, she shook and gasped, breathing and keening around choking tears.
 At a sudden twinge of compassion, Baton pushed the long dark hair back from her face, then stiffened at the smears this action left on his hand.
 He shut his eyes, and swallowed hard, as he felt them burn.

-“Lie still,” he insisted, “You and I are somewhat alike.”
+“Lie still,” he insisted.
+He spoke to keep the prisoner aware.
+“You and I are somewhat alike.”
 He shook his head, certain the motion was seen.
 “The truth is, this mask I chose was never to mock mortals.
 How I wanted to be one of you.”
 He sighed and forced his eyes open.
 The bloodied hand shook.
-“But the Fair Folk’s true power lies in what we are, not in what we pretend to be—and so it is, with you as well, shaman.”
+“But the Fair Folk’s true power lies in what we are, not in what we pretend to be—and so it is with you as well, chosen.”

 A sound clattered down the hallway, the rattling squeak of wheels.
 Baton composed himself and wiped his hand inside his coat, then he looked at it.
 It had been hardly a smear, but the skin beneath it had scarred to the color of dust.
 He curled a fist to hide it.

-“So for the sake of all that is holy, do not die.”
+“So for the sake of all that is holy, milady, do not die.”

 The other didn’t answer, and Baton stepped back, and made way for a gurney and those who manned it, all while turning the head of his cane nervously beneath his palm.